Not a Skier? Top Winter Adventures in Bozeman Besides Skiing

 Where to Go

-• Hyalite Canyon – About 30 minutes south of town, this is the go-to spot for winter recreation.
+- Hyalite Canyon – About 30 minutes south of town, this is the go-to spot for winter recreation.
 You'll find frozen waterfalls, wide trails, and plenty of options for short or long hikes.
-Hyalite Reservoir is especially scenic when it's iced over.
+Hyalite Reservoir is especially scenic when it's iced over, and if the ice is thick enough, you can walk or even bring your ice skates to skate around the reservoir.

-• Sypes Canyon – A little closer to town, this trail winds through the forest before opening up to incredible views of the Gallatin Valley.
-It's a steady uphill climb, so bring poles if you like extra support.
+- Sypes Canyon – A little closer to town, this trail winds through the forest before opening up to incredible views of the Gallatin Valley.
+It's a steady uphill climb, so bring poles if you like the extra support.

 Gear and Rentals

 You don't need to buy snowshoes just for one trip.
-Several outdoor shops in Bozeman, like REI or local rental outfitters, will rent them by the day.
+Several outdoor shops in Bozeman, like REI or local rental outfitters such as Round House Ski and Sports Center, will let you rent them by the day.
 Trekking poles, waterproof boots, and gaiters (to keep snow out of your shoes) make a big difference.
 If you're new to snowshoeing, start with a short loop to get used to the extra effort.

 Safety Tips